stormpath/stormpath-documentation/source/005_auth_n.rst

 Introduction to Token-Based Authentication
 ------------------------------------------

 Since HTTP is considered a stateless protocol, if your application authenticates a user for one HTTP request, a problem arises when the next request is sent and your application doesn't know who the user is.
 This is why many applications today pass some information to tie the request to a user.
-Traditionally, this required **Server-based authentication**, where state is stored on the server and only a session identifier is stored on the client.
+Traditionally, this requires **Server-based authentication**, where state is stored on the server and only a session identifier is stored on the client.

 **Token-based authentication** is a alternate, stateless strategy.
 With token-based authentication, you secure an application based on a security token that is generated for the user on authentication and then stored on the client-side.
 Token-based Authentication is all about removing the need to store information on the server while giving extra security to keep the token secure on the client.
 This help you as a developer build stateless and scalable applications.